jtescher/jtescher.github.io/_drafts/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstlk-and-postgresql.md

   (y/n): n
 ```

 This will set up a `.elasticbeanstalk` directory in the root of your project and add it to your .gitignore file.
+You
+do not want your configuration stored in git because there could be private information in there.
 Let's
 commit those changes now:

 ```bash